Introduction to NAC

 Anarchism is a functional, viable method of seeking greater freedom for individuals and society as a whole.
 NAC seeks to broaden the understanding of anarchists and anarchism, pull it out of the dark and show people what they can do with the many theories and tools that have been given to us by the many thinkers and visionaries of the anarchist tradition.
 We recognize there is a diversity of anarchist principles and approaches – we primarily work from a vision of Social Anarchism, a vision of shared resources and community support built around the empowerment of the individual and the decentralization of power.
 Whether or not someone identifies as an anarchist, we welcome everyone who works within the following anarchist principles:

-Mutual Aid – Acting together for shared benefit of all through the voluntary exchange of resources and services.
+Mutual Aid Acting together for shared benefit through the voluntary exchange of resources and services.

-Empower Individuals – By giving people the creative space to experience and experiment with their personal power, as well as their ability to impact their community, we will fan the flame(s) of self-liberation inside the hearts of our community.
+Empower Individuals By giving people the creative space to experience and experiment with their autonomy, as well as their ability to impact their community, we will fan the flame(s) of self-liberation.

 NAC Principles